Triberg waterfalls

 The climatic health resort of Triberg offers its visitors a very special kind of natural sensation:

-The water of the Gutach falls in two mighty cascades from a total height of 163 meters into the Triberg basin.
-The upper cascade consists of three main stages and has a drop of 16m.
-The lower cascade with seven main stages has a drop of 92m.
+The water of the Gutach falls into the valley basin in two mighty falls from a total height of 163 meters.
+The upper cascade consists of three main stages and has a drop height of 16m.
+The lower cascade with seven main steps has a drop height of 92m.

 Between the two cascades there is a steep torrent section of about 51 meters.
 The total section of the falls is 260 meters.

 Besides these There are many more waterfalls in the Black Forest.
-In terms of height, the Triberg waterfalls are only surpassed by the Bavarian Kuhaway waterfalls (270 m), the Königsbach fall (200 m) and the Röthbach fall, which is Germany's highest waterfall with a drop of almost 470 meters.
+In terms of height, the Triberg waterfalls are only exceeded by the Kuhwandel waterfalls in Bavaria (270 m), the Königsbachfall (200 m) and the Röthbachfall, which is Germany's highest waterfall with a drop of almost 470 meters.
+The Todtnau waterfalls in the southern Black Forest, as well as the All Saints Waterfalls are among the most worth seeing falls in the Black Forest.

 The falls are most impressive during the spring melt season or during heavy rains.
 Then the cascading masses of water are of such overwhelming size and strength that every visitor lingers in awe.